By Chet Yarbrough

 Finally, how would America deal with the lost jobs for tax lawyers, tax preparers, software developers, and corporations that benefit from tax preparation and tax avoidance schemes?

-One must agree with Reid’s assessment of America’s tax system.
+One may agree with Reid’s assessment of America’s tax system.
 It is a “A Fine Mess”.
 The question is–Do our elected representatives have the political will to clean it up; or at least make it fairer?

 Incremental change of the tax code only makes it less intelligible.
 In Reid’s opinion, it is all or nothing.
 Reid implies “go big” or “go home” because nothing will change if the entire tax code is not replaced.